Skip to main content

 Throughout the text, pay attention to the distinctions between parameters and statistics, focusing on the differences between estimates based on the sample and inferences for the population of interest in the form of the parameters of interest.
 Remember that statistics are summaries of the sample information and parameters are characteristics of populations (which we rarely know).
 And that our inferences are limited to the population that we randomly sampled from, if we randomly sampled.

-This page titled 2.10: Bootstrap confidence intervals for difference in GPAs is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 2.10: Bootstrap confidence intervals for difference in GPAs is shared under a CC BY-NC 4.0 license and was authored, remixed, and/or curated by via source content that was edited to the style and standards of the LibreTexts platform.